 The Lands’ End 6oz Flannel Sheet Set is well-constructed, with some of the nicest stitching we saw in testing.
 And the pieces feel soft and not too thick out of the package.
 Plus, like the L.L.Bean Premium Supima sheets, these also use Supima cotton grown in the USA and then milled into flannel in Portugal.
 But once we slept on these, we had a harder time recommending them.
 The 6-ounce flannel feels almost like a jersey knit.
 One of our testers felt overheated under these sheets, waking up very sweaty—something she experienced only with these sheets.
-They are also the most expensive sheets we tested, at around $190 for a queen set at this writing.
+They are also the most expensive sheets we tested.
 They do feel nice, but if you are prone to sweating at all from certain kinds of sheet material, these may not be for you.

 Garnet Hill Signature Flannel Bedding comes in seven solid colors and some great prints, and it’s made with German flannel.
 Garnet Hill’s website says the company has been using the same flannel from the same German family mill for decades, and the customer reviews show a lot of loyalty to this brand over the years.
 But in testing we preferred Portuguese flannel overall, as it felt softer and handled better in the wash.
 These sheets shrank the most of any of those we tested (3.98 percent average), and they were rough for sleeping.
 We felt restricted lying on these, like we couldn’t move as freely, and we disliked the feel of them right against our skin.
-Considering this set’s price at the time (more than $160 for a queen set), we thought there were better options.
+Considering this set’s price, we thought there were better options.

 You can find Shavel’s Micro Flannel at many retailers, including Bed Bath & Beyond, Costco, Kohl’s, and JCPenney.
 Made from 100 percent polyester fleece, they are the only non-cotton sheets we tested.
 Although they were our favorite budget set after the Target Threshold sheets, we didn’t love the feel of the material: The sheets are brushed on only one side, and the other side clearly feels like slinky, cool polyester, which doesn’t feel great when a stray arm brushes against it.
 When I spoke with Jon Shavel, whose family invented Micro Flannel and has a patent pending, he described the fabric as a cross between jersey and fleece, and we think that sounds right.
 We also found that these sheets stretched—making the bed was tricky.

-Pinzon flannel sheets are from Amazon’s private label, and at about $65 for a queen set as of this writing, they don’t come at a terrible price.
+Pinzon flannel sheets are from Amazon’s private label, and they don’t come at a terrible price.
 In our tests they weren’t as soft or as warm as the Target Threshold, Seasons Collection, or Micro Flannel sheets.
 Several of the flannel sheets we tested took a minute to really warm up our toes on a cool night, but the Pinzon sheets never fully warmed up.
 I woke up a few times during the night with cold feet, which is exactly the opposite of what you want from a good set of flannel bedding.

-Bed Bath & Beyond’s Seasons Collection Flannel Sheet Set was one of the softest budget sets we tested (when we checked, the regular price was about $50 for a queen set).
-After we received a set for testing, however, the retailer marked this collection down for clearance, and at the time we published this guide, only the California king size was available.
+Bed Bath & Beyond’s Seasons Collection Flannel Sheet Set was one of the softest budget sets we tested.
+After we received a set for testing, however, the retailer marked this collection down for clearance, and now it seems to be discontinued.
 Also, these sheets shed more lint in the dryer than any other set we tested overall, and they were the only one of the 10 total sets we tested that shed while we were sleeping.

-Walmart’s Mainstays Flannel Bedding Sheet Set typically comes at a great price of about $25 for a queen set.
-But these sheets were nowhere near as comfortable to sleep on as the Target Threshold, Micro Flannel, or Seasons Collection sheets we tested.
+Walmart’s Mainstays Flannel Bedding Sheet Set typically comes at a great price, but these sheets were nowhere near as comfortable to sleep on as the Target Threshold, Micro Flannel, or Seasons Collection sheets we tested.
 They didn’t keep us very warm in testing, and the material wasn’t as soft or plush as that of the other budget sets.
 Also, these sheets are technically flannelette, as they are brushed (and printed) on only one side.

 Other sets we looked at but didn’t try:

 A friend recommended the BrylaneHome Cozy Cotton Flannel Sheet Set, but we don’t know much about the company.
-The customer reviews on BrylaneHome’s site gave these sheets an average score of four stars (out of five) at the time we checked, with a few common complaints of pilling, shedding, and loss of softness.
+The customer reviews on BrylaneHome’s site were high, with a few common complaints of pilling, shedding, and loss of softness.
 To be honest, we saw similar criticisms for a lot of flannel sheets, with the majority of customer reviews being positive except for a few with those same issues.
 Without knowing more about BrylaneHome’s reputation, we passed on testing these sheets.

 The Company Store’s 5 oz.
-Flannel Bedding sheets have far fewer reviews than the Velvet Flannel Bedding, and when we checked, those reviews were not great.
-The average score was 2.8 out of five at that time, with complaints about pilling, loss of softness, and even some holes right out of the packaging.
+Flannel Bedding sheets have far fewer reviews than the Velvet Flannel Bedding, and when we checked, those reviews were not great, with complaints about pilling, loss of softness, and even some holes right out of the packaging.
 We decided not to test these sheets.